Great North of Scotland Railway: Early locomotives

 In 1863 the Great North took over the operation of the Banffshire and Morayshire Railways and absorbed their locomotives.
 The Banffshire had four locomotives, two 0-4-2 tanks, named "Banff" and "Portsoy", built by Hawthorns of Leith for the line's opening in 1859.
 The other two locomotives were 0-4-2 tender engines, one bought secondhand from the Scottish Central Railway, having been built in 1848 by the Vulcan Foundry in Warrington and named "Keith", and a similar tender engine built by Hawthorns.
 The Morayshire Railway had started services in 1852 with two 2-2-0 engines designed by James Samuel and built by Neilsons.
 The locomotives had proved inadequate and were replaced by two larger 2-4-0 tank engines.
 The Great North took over the operation of the Deeside Railway in 1866.
 Its first two locomotives were 0-4-2 tank engines, built by Hawthorns and arrived in 1854.
 No. 3, a tender locomotive, was delivered in 1854 from Dodds & Son of Rotherham, but this had mechanical defects and was never satisfactory.
 Between 1857 and 1866 four 0-4-2 tender locomotives arrived from Hawthorns; these were similar to the Banffshire's Nos.
 3 and 4; the Deeside also bought the Banffshire's No. 4 in 1864.
-One of these locomotives was given a large six-wheeled tender to allow it to haul the Royal Trains from Aberdeen to Ballater without stopping.
+One of these locomotives was given a large six-wheeled tender to allow it to haul the Royal Train from Aberdeen to Ballater without stopping.
 The tender locomotives were found to be unstable at high speeds were all withdrawn by 1880.